 Note: The procedure for clustered VMDK, pRDMs and vVol is the same.

-- In the vSphere Client, select the newly created virtual machine, a second node of the WSFC, right-click and select Edit Settings.
+- In the vSphere Client, select the newly created virtual machine, right-click and select Edit Settings.

-- Click the New device drop-down menu, to add a storage controller select VMware Paravirtual, and click Add.
+- Click the New device drop-down menu, select SCSI Controller.

-- Click the New device drop-down menu, select Existing Hard Disk, and click Add.
+- Click the New device drop-down menu, select Existing Hard Disk.

 - In Disk File Path, browse to the location of the disk to be shared specified for the first node.

-- Select the same SCSI ID you chose for the first virtual machine’s shared storage disks (for example, SCSI (1:0)), and click OK.
+- Select the same SCSI ID you chose for the first virtual machine’s shared storage disks, (for example, select SCSI (1:0)).

 Note: The disk SCSI ID for this virtual machine’s shared storage must match the corresponding SCSI ID for the first virtual machine.